Working for Dstl

 - work compressed hours (for example, working 37 hours over 4 days)

-On top of this our people are entitled to take 8 bank holidays as well as the afternoon of Maundy Thursday.
+In addition to this our people are entitled to take 8 bank holidays.

 Occupational health and sick pay